 If you want to get the most caffeine in your coffee, I suggest checking out Death Wish coffee.
 These coffee beans taste great, as they are dark roasted and will give you that robust flavor you’re looking for.

-- WORLD’S STRONGEST COFFEE: Our whole coffee beans will transform your basic cup of joe into a delicious, bold, and intense beverage that will revolutionize your morning.
+- MEET THE WORLD'S STRONGEST COFFEE: Our whole roasted coffee beans will utterly transform your basic cup of joe into a delicious, bold, and intense beverage that will revolutionize your morning.
 Super fuel for life in the fast lane, our dark coffee beans will ignite your senses and supply you with an abundance of energy your body needs to perform at its peak condition all day long.

-- BOLD FLAVOR: Immerse yourself in a smooth, subtle, never bitter cherry and chocolate flavor profile that is never bitter.
-We've thoughtfully and carefully selected premium Arabica and Robusta whole coffee beans from around the world to deliver you a dark roast coffee beverage with a bold taste you’ll instantly fall in love with.
+- EMBRACE THE BOLD: Immerse yourself in a smooth, subtle cherry and chocolate flavor profile that is never bitter.
+We've thoughtfully and carefully selected premium Arabica and Robusta whole coffee beans from around the world to deliver you a coffee beans dark roast beverage with a bold taste you’ll find irresistible and instantly fall in love with.

-- FAIR AND ORGANIC: Every 16 oz. bag of Death Wish Coffee is filled to the top with organic whole coffee beans that will create coffee so good that it will blow your mind.
-Fair Trade and USDA Certified Organic, giving you a natural caffeine boost you can be proud to support.
+- FAIR TRADE AND ORGANIC: Every single 80 oz.
+Death Wish Coffee whole bean bag is filled to the top with organic whole coffee beans that will create coffee so good that it will blow your mind.
+Fair Trade and USDA certified organic, our coffee whole beans give you a natural caffeine boost that you can be feel good to support.

-- TRY IT RISK-FREE: The Death Wish Promise is that our organic whole bean coffee comes highly rated by thousands of satisfied customers who can't get enough but we'll let you be the judge.
-If you don't fall in love with our coffee, we'll refund your order, no questions asked.
+- TRY IT RISK-FREE: The Death Wish Promise is that our organic whole bean coffee comes highly rated by thousands of satisfied customers who simply can't get enough but we'll let you be the judge.
+If you don't fall in love with our coffee, we'll refund your order- no questions asked.
 We're confident ours will be the best coffee you'll ever try.

 Which is better?
 Iced latte or iced macchiato?